VysotskiVadim/VysotskiVadim.blog/_posts/2019-11-04-generic-programming-part-2-implementation-overview.markdown

 * You don't know does generic code work until you try;
 * Code bloat.

-**Code bloat** it's when you get much bigger executable file after compilation then you expected.
+**Code bloat** it's when you get much bigger executable file after compilation than you expected.
 Every time you use a new generic parameter you get a new generated class or function, its code is stored on disk and have to be loaded in the RAM during execution.